saliukkurulo/TheUltimateDoom/README.md

 4. After unpacking the file do not be frightened by the multitude of files and find the file "*gzdoom.exe*" and run it
 5. Congratulations, you've launched the game:tada:
 ___
-# You want a different version of doom?
+# You want a different version of Doom?
 1. Delete file "**Doom.wad**"
 2. Go to this site "http://doom4ever.free.fr/download_wads.htm" and download the version you want**‼️be sure to specify the folder from which you deleted "*Doom.wad*"‼️**
 3. You will download a file with the extension "**Rar**" if you do not have the program "**WinRar**" or other similar program you will not be able to unpack this file "**[Download WinRar](https://www.win-rar.com/download.html?&L=4)**"
-4. Unzip the doom file you downloaded into the same folder
+4. Unzip the Doom file you downloaded into the same folder
 5. Run the file "**gzdoom.exe**" and enjoy the game:tada: